What Happens If You Breastfeed From One Side Only

 Engorgement occurs when the breast becomes overly full, swollen, and uncomfortable.
 If your baby refuses to nurse from one side, you may be at risk for engorgement.
 To prevent this:

 • If your baby consistently refuses one side, pump or express milk from that breast regularly to relieve pressure and maintain milk production.
-Aim to express after every feeding, if possible, or at least once a day.
+Express or pump after every feeding, if possible, or at least once a day to prevent blocked ducts.

 • Offer the less-preferred breast more frequently, even if your baby doesn’t seem eager to nurse from it.
-This will help reduce the chances of engorgement.
+This reduces chances of mastitis, an infection that causes redness and swelling.

 • Before feeding or expressing, use a warm compress or gentle massage to soften an engorged breast.
 You can try a breast massager or warm compress pad, like the Momcozy Breast Steam Warm Compress Pad or the Momcozy Warming and Vibration Lactation Massager, to make it easier for your baby to latch.